-Problems with the CDMA Subsystem Upgrade
+Problems with the GPS Subsystem Upgrade

 Should you have difficulties with the upgrade due to a corrupt file, power failure during upload, or other accident, do not be alarmed.
-Even though you may have lost the existing application program, the CDMA Subsystem bootloader program will remain intact.
+Even though you may have lost the existing application program, the GPS engine bootloader program will remain intact.
 On boot up, it will check to see if a valid application program is in the FLASH memory.
 If there is not, it will immediately go into the 'waiting for download' mode.
 You may verify this by issuing this command:

+'''

-cat < /dev/arm\user
+cat < /dev/arm_user

+'''

 You should now see the 'C' character being received every three seconds.
-This is the character that the CDMA Subsystem bootloader sends to indicate to the XMODEM utility that it is wating for a download.
-You may now retry the upload procedure, assuming that you have corrected any original problem with the binary file.
+This is the character that the GPS engine bootloader sends to indicate to the XMODEM utility that it is wating for a download.
+You may now re-try the upload procedure, assuming that you have corrected any original problem with the binary file.
 First kill the cat command by typing CTRL-C. You should see a command prompt.
 Now issue this command to re-transfer the binary file:

-upgradecdma /tmp/6010-0020-000\3.01.bin
+'''

+upgradegps /tmp/6010-0020-000_3.01.bin

+'''